docusign/connect-python-worker-aws/README.md

     ````
     cd connect-python-worker-aws
     pip install docusign_esign
+    # boto3 is the AWS Python SDK
+    pip install boto3
+    # defusedxml is an XML parser with InfoSec fixes
+    pip install defusedxml
     ````
 1. Using AWS IAM, create an IAM `User` with access to your SQS queue.